Saudi's Space Mission will be for the Benefit of Science

-RIYADH, Saudi Arabia , March 20, 2023 /PRNewswire/ -- The Saudi Space Commission (SSC) have revealed the tasks and scientific research that will be conducted during the journey of the Saudi astronauts, Rayyanah Barnawi and Ali Alqarni as part of the mission to the International Space Station (ISS), during the second quarter of this current year.
+RIYADH, Saudi Arabia, March 21, 2023 /PRNewswire/ -- The Saudi Space Commission (SSC) have revealed the tasks and scientific research that will be conducted during the journey of the Saudi astronauts, Rayyanah Barnawi and Ali Alqarni as part of the mission to the International Space Station (ISS), during the second quarter of this current year.

 The SSC announced that the two astronauts, will conduct 11 pioneering scientific research experiments in microgravity during the flight.
 The results of which will enhance the Kingdom's global position within the field of space exploration and service to humanity.
 It will also confirm the role of Saudi research centers in making a scientific impact in this field.